 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about epidermolysis bullosa simplex.
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.
+It explains what it is, what causes it, what can be done about it, and where you can find more information.

 What is epidermolysis bullosa simplex?

-Epidermolysis bullosa (EB) simplex is a rare inherited disorder in which the skin is fragile and blisters at sites of rubbing.
-It is mild in the usual form; blisters tend to be confined to the palms and soles, and are most troublesome during warm weather.
-In other types the blistering may be more generalised and occasionally blisters arise in the mouth.
-The most severe form is called EB simplex Dowling-Meara and those affected have more widespread blistering which does not vary according to the time of year.
+Epidermolysis bullosa simplex (EBS) is a rare inherited disorder in which the skin is fragile and blisters easily in places where it is rubbed or scratched.
+The mild form of EB simplex tends to cause blisters only on the palms of the hands and soles.
+They are most troublesome during warm weather.
+In other rare types of EBS, the areas of blisters may be more generalised and occasionally develop in the mouth.
+The most severe form is called “severe EB simplex” (previously known as Dowling-Meara).
+People affected by this subtype have more widespread blistering which occurs throughout the year.

-EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types of EB.
-EB simplex is not an infection, it is not contagious and it is not due to an allergy.
+EBS is different from other types of EB which include junctional epidermolysis bullosa, dystrophic epidermolysis bullosa and Kindler-EB.
+If you are affected by EBS, you will not go on to develop these other types.
+EBS is not caused by an infection, it is not contagious, and it is not due to an allergy.

 What causes epidermolysis bullosa simplex?

-The top layer of skin (the epidermis) is composed of layers of cells.
-Each cell has an internal support system formed from proteins (keratins), giving it strength and shape.
-In EB simplex, there is a weakness in one of these proteins (usually type 5 or type 14 keratin, but very occasionally another protein called plectin), which causes affected cells to be less resilient to friction and to rupture when subjected to even minor physical stress.
-When the cells break, they separate from each other, fluid accumulates between them and a blister forms.
+The top layer of skin (the epidermis) is composed of several layers of cells.
+Each layer has an internal support system formed from proteins (keratins), giving the skin strength and shape.
+In EBS, there is a reduction in one of these proteins (usually type 5 or type 14 keratin, but very occasionally other proteins called kelch-like family member 24, plectin or exophilin 5).
+This protein reduction leads to skin weakness resulting in affected skin to be more easily damaged.
+When the cells break, they separate from each other, fluid accumulates between them, and a blister forms.

 Is epidermolysis bullosa simplex hereditary?